 FILS authentication allows for faster connection to the network for FILS non-AP STAs by providing authentication, association, and key confirmation information in an efficient number of frame exchanges (see 4.10.3.6 (AKM operations using FILS authentication)).

+PASN (#168)authentication allows for the protection of Management frames without association by establishing a PTKSA using authentication frames.

-PASN and EDPKE authentication allows for the protection of Management frames without association by establishing a PTKSA using authentication frames.
-The IEEE 802.11 authentication mechanism also allows definition of new authentication methods, or any combination of these authentication methods.(#10)
+EDPKE authentication allows for the protection of (Re)Association Request/Response frame by establishing a PTKSA using authentication frames.(#168)

+The IEEE 802.11 authentication mechanism also allows definition of new authentication methods, or any combination of these authentication methods.(#10) (#168)

 Text to be adopted (for CID 890) begins here.